dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 🚀 Restart your webpack server and see if you style changes are picked up.
 Note how you can change styles and the hot-reloading kicks in!

+*Note: you will see that when you run locally as you are now that chrome devtools will tell you that the style.css file is a 404 error.
+You can ignore this error for now.
+The webpack-dev-server is injecting the styles via javascript when in development mode so that it can hot reload them, however in production mode that file will be automatically generated.*

 ## AutoPrefixing!

 As you've been playing with CSS you've probably noticed the internet mentioning vendor prefixes such as: